jwblangley/neat-ml/README.md

 ### Visualiser

-Visalising a neural network is a great way to understand a bit about what is going on and it also looks great!
+Visualising a neural network is a great way to understand a bit about what is going on and it also looks great!
 The visualiser in this library has the following features:
 * Different colours for positive and negative weights
   * Orange for positive